mwpastore/sinja/README.md

 Instead, we'll need to enforce our non-nullable relationships at the application level.
-To accomplish this, define an ordinary helper named `validate` (in the resource scope or any parent scopes).
+To accomplish this, define an ordinary helper named `validate!` (in the resource scope or any parent scopes).
 This method, if present, is invoked from within the transaction after the entire request has been processed, and so can abort the transaction (following your ORM's semantics).
 For example: